explic-ai/LLM-MRI/README.md

 ```
 model_ckpt = "distilbert/distilbert-base-multilingual-cased"
 ```
-Then, the user instantiates `LLM-MRI`, to apply the methods defined on Functions:
+Then, the user instantiates `LLM-MRI`, to apply the methods defined later, on the Functions sections:
 ```
-llm_mri = LLM_MRI(model=model_ckpt, device="cpu", dataset=dataset)
+llm_mri = ActivationAreas(model=model_ckpt,
+                          device="cpu",
+                          dataset=dataset,
+                          reduction_method=pca)
 ```
 > For now, we recommend to use "cpu" as device.
 Further tests are going to be executed to ensure full "gpu" compatibility.
 ## Functions
 The library's functionality is divided into the following sections:

 ### Activation Extraction:
-As the user inputs the model and corpus to be analyzed, the dimensionality of the model's hidden layers is reduced, enabling visualization as an NxN grid.
+As the user inputs the model and corpus to be analyzed, the dimensionality of the model's hidden layers is reduced accordingly to the dimensionality algorithm previously passed.
   ```
-  llm_mri.process_activation_areas(map_dimension)
+  llm_mri.process_activation_areas()
   ```

-### Heatmap representation of activations:
+### Heatmap Representation of Activations:
-This includes the _get_layer_image_ function, which transforms the NxN grid for a selected layer into a heatmap.
-In this heatmap, each cell represents the number of activations that different regions on a determined layer received for the provided corpus.
+This includes the _get_grid_ function, which transforms the NxN grid for a selected layer into a heatmap (grid).
+In this heatmap, each cell represents the number of activations that the specific reduced region on a determined layer received for the provided corpus.
 Additionally, users can visualize activations for a specific label.
+> Heatmaps can only be obtained if the number of components is set to 2, since all activations are disposed on a 2-dimensional map.
   ```
-  fig = llm_mri.get_layer_image(layer, category)
+  fig = llm_mri.get_grid(layer, category)
   ```
 ![hidden_state_1_true](https://github.com/user-attachments/assets/0bfbc90e-2bb9-4bd0-aa20-68c67608189f)